THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 While I think that the post by William is excellent and agree people are either an investor or debtor, I want to expand on it just a bit.
 I feel that the majority of people out there are debtors.
 As a result, this mentality skews itself in advice people give.
 Take for instance a situation I am in.
 I have two cars.
 One just died on me and I am getting rid of it.
-The other one is a sports car and gets poor gas mileage (and requires premium gas), has very limited storage space, just crossed 100,000 miles and has a high insurance premium because many young drivers like the car and they are risky to insure.
+The other car is a sports car and gets poor gas mileage (and requires premium gas), has very limited storage space, just crossed 100,000 miles and has a high insurance premium because many young drivers like the car and they are risky to insure.

 While the car is safe; it has all-wheel drive and good ratings in crash tests, I plan on starting a family in the near future and want a car that has a little more room and gets better gas mileage (read: more practical).
 The problem is that the cars I am looking at all cost around $30,000.

 This price might not seem like much to some, but to me, it is a lot.
 Many might look at the $30,000 as buying reliable transportation and that a monthly payment of $400 is the price you have to pay.
 I on the hand, look at what I could do with $30,000 if I invested it.
 In seven years at 7% interest I would double my money.
 It’s just a different way of looking at the situation.
 I am looking at this situation through the eyes of an investor.

 I feel that to be happiest, we need to find a happy balance between saving for our futures and still living life today.
 But that doesn’t mean we should saddle ourselves with debt.
 The key is to not give in to the instant gratification that so many in our society have become accustomed to lately.
 We need to remind ourselves that it is OK to wait.